Orange County Schools

 Our instructional program is comprised of four 9-week quarters, divided into two 18-week semester blocks at the high school level.
 During the school year, parents are informed of student progress every nine weeks.
 All classes and courses follow the North Carolina Standard Course of Study.

-Hillsborough is within commuting distance of a number of public and private universities: The University of North Carolina at Chapel Hill, Duke University, North Carolina Central University, North Carolina State University, The University of North Carolina at Greensboro, North Carolina A&T State University, Bennett College, St. Augustine College, Shaw University and Elon College, as well as community college system campuses (including one located in Hillsborough).
+Hillsborough is within commuting distance of a number of public and private universities: The University of North Carolina at Chapel Hill, Duke University, North Carolina Central University, North Carolina State University, The University of North Carolina at Greensboro, North Carolina A&T State University, Bennett College, St. Augustine College, Shaw University and Elon University, as well as community college system campuses (including one located in Hillsborough).
 Hospitals, regional medical centers, international airports, collegiate and professional sports venues, public golf courses and major centers for the performing arts are located in the areas surrounding Orange County.

 Many famous artists have made their homes in the Hillsborough/Orange County area including musicians James Taylor and Mike Cross, writers Betty Smith, Lee Smith and Jaki Shelton-Greene, playwright Paul Green and the late cartoonist/writer Doug Marlette.
 The nearby Carrboro Arts Center, the Durham Performing Arts Center and the Hayti Heritage Center present regional, national and international performances, programs, and plays for all ages.
 Annual events such as the American Dance Festival, the Durham Blues Festival, the Bimbe Cultural Festival, the North Carolina International Jazz Festival and a Native American Pow Wow take place in our area.
 The Occaneechi Indian Village, located on the banks of the Eno River in downtown Hillsborough, has been built in celebration of Native American history and tradition.